konkerdotdev/morris-engine/src/POA.md

 ---

+- Refactor MorrisGame
+  - Separate state from functions
+    - Could we even use OOP here?!?
+  - Schemas/etc to be able to serialize/deserialize state(to/from JSON initially)
+  - Create game files which can be used as test fixtures

 - Unit tests!!
-- Rationalize:
-  - Naming conventions for functions
-  - Module/sub-module organization
 - Integration tests
   - Run a game with a list of moves, check expected "snapshot" output (of some kind)
   - Have a bunch of these to test edge cases, error cases, long cases (e.g. draw after x repeats)